JoSa95/EE698Y/README.md

-# Repository for python scrpits used in EE698Y:Introduction to Quantum optics course at IIT Kanpur
+# Repository for python scrpits used in EE698Y:Introduction to quantum optics course at IIT Kanpur